 In the same way, in which Google keeps track of apps you download, it also keeps a record of all your Android devices.
 This can get confusing so here is to delete Android devices from the Google Play store.

 The amount of devices on my list is somewhat extreme since I review Android smartphones and tablets week in week out.
+If you want to replace your outdated device with the best large tablet, it’s better to delist the model that you no longer use from Google Play Store right away.
 When you are on the Google Play store if you have sold or lost an old Android device then you probably don’t want to see it.
 So removing it will save confusion and avoid apps being sent you a device you no longer own.

 How to Delete Android Devices From the Google PlayStore

-You’re not actually able to delete devices from your Google Play account, per se.
+You’re not actually able to delete devices from your google play store, per se.
 However, you can stop them from being shown in menus.

 - Open your web browser and navigate to the Google Play Store.